fnprice/GPX_Toolbox/README.md

 # GPX_Toolbox
-An ESRI Python Toolbox created to convert .gpx files to a point and line shapefile.
+An ESRI Python Toolbox created to simultaneously convert multiple .gpx files to a single point and line shapefile.
 Users can set limits for max speed of travel, max distance between points, and the minimum number of points to form a line.
 These options allow omission of bad locations and, for example, data which was collected at highway speeds rather than off road.

 ## Getting Started